-NEW METHODS FOR PROSTATE CANCER TREATMENT: IRREVERSIBLE ELECTROPORATION (IRE) AND PHOTODYNAMIC THERAPY (PDT) - Prof Dr med Michael K Stehling
+NEW METHODS FOR PROSTATE CANCER TREATMENT: IRREVERSIBLE ELECTROPORATION (IRE) AND PHOTODYNAMIC THERAPY (PDT) - interview with Prof Dr med Michael K Stehling

 Don't know where to start?
 Leave us a request, and the Booking Health team will arrange your trip for treatment in Germany, where you will improve the quality of life and health.